‘The Bachelor’ Star Corinne Olympios’ Mom Claims The Show Is Fake, Wants Fans To Stop Calling Her

 A photo posted by Corinne Olympios (@colympios) on

 It seems that Peri Olympios had another reason for calling in and talking about Corinne and The Bachelor.
-Apparently, her phone number is pretty easy to obtain and a few fans of the ABC reality show did just that.
+Apparently, her phone number is pretty easy to obtain, and a few fans of the ABC reality show did just that.

 Not only did they get Peri’s number but she is complaining that people are calling her nonstop.
 The Bachelor villain’s mom claims that she’s putting together a list of all the callers who have been bothering her at home to talk about Corinne’s antics on the show.